sanitswain/java8tips/optional.rst

 - **Empty Optional:**

  ``Optional.empty()`` gets you an hold of empty optional object.
-The default values for the nullable members of an object can be of this type which passed to some other code won't through NullPointerException and will supress any operation performed on it.
+The default values for the nullable members of an object can be of this type which passed to some other code won't throw NullPointerException and will supress any operation performed on it.
 Even though ``Option.empty() == Option.empty()`` returns true, Optional promotos to use ``isPresent`` method to perform the equility operation.

  ``Optional<Job> optJob = Optional.empty();``